 Certain payments to vendors represent costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
+Prepaid items are accounted for using the consumption method.

 Inventory

 Inventory is valued at the lower of cost (first-in, first-out) or market.
 Inventory in the food service fund consists of expendable supplies held for consumption.
 The cost is recorded as an expenditure at the time the inventory is consumed.